- We advise you to exercise a high degree of caution in Peru because of the significant levels of serious crime.

 We recommend hikers on the Inca Trail use an experienced guide.
 The Inca Trail closes in February every year for regular maintenance work though some companies still operate treks in the area.
 Weather conditions should be closely monitored as heavy rainfall can make parts of the Inca Trail impassable and dangerous.

 The 20th session of the Conference of the Parties to the UNFCCC (Climate Change) is expected to take place in Lima from 3 to 14 December 2014.
-The availability of accommodation in Lima during the conference is expected to be very limited.
+The availability of accommodation in Lima during the conference, particularly for tourists, is expected to be very limited.

 Areas bordering Colombia: We strongly advise you not to travel to the areas bordering Colombia due to narcotic trafficking and occasional incursions of armed guerrilla forces from Colombia into Peru’s remote areas.
 Narcotics traffickers reportedly operate in the border area between Peru and Colombia.
 This area is heavily patrolled and monitored by the Peruvian army to prevent the entry of armed guerrillas from Colombia.